1. What is iNaturalistUK?

 3. How do I set a licence for my sightings?

 Licensing your content gives anyone the legal right to use it without asking your permission if they abide by the terms of the licence.
 In the UK biodiversity data is used by local environmental record centres, conservation groups, research organisations, government bodies and many others.
 Within account settings on the website, you can select the licence you want to give to your sightings and photos.
 Go to Settings > Content and Display and choose your licence.
-The licence you chose is up to you.
+The licence you choose is up to you.
 Ideally we ask that sightings are given a CC0 or CC-BY by default to allow them to be used as widely as possible.
 Photographs can be given a more restrictive licence separate to the sighting.

 The following licences are supported on the NBN Atlas: CC0, CC-BY and CC-BY-NC